How To Optimise Header Tags for SEO

 Home Page Tags

-Shown below is an example of a highly ranking homepage of an ecommerce store – TyresOnTheDrive.com.
+Shown below is an example of a highly ranking homepage of an ecommerce store – Johnlewis.com.

-The heading tag structure, above the fold (part of the page visible to a site visitor when they first land on the page), is as follows: H1 – The latest Promotional Deal, H2 – Trust Signals and H5 – Brand-specific-deals.
-There are several H2 and H3 tags as one scrolls down the page.
+The page’s heading structure begins above the fold (part of the page visible to a site visitor when they first land on the page) with H2 tags for the latest promotional deals and H3 tags for the product titles.

 Category Page Tags

-Improving category pages is crucial for ecommerce SEO.
+Improving category pages is crucial as they’re the most likely to rank for transactional searches.

 When you ensure your category pages are straightforward and easy to navigate, your customers will be able to find the product they want to buy easily.

-Shown below is a Category Page on the Holland & Barett UK Supplement Online Store.
+Shown below is a Category Page on the FurnitureBox Online Store.

-example of H1 tag on ecommerce category page
+example of header tags on ecommerce category page

 Product Page Tags